 |Wallblake House||(264) 497-6613||The Valley, Central Anguilla|

-Another landmark that often intrigues visitors is Warden's Place.
-It is located within central Anguilla.
+Another interesting landmark worth visiting is Warden's Place.
+It is located in central Anguilla.
 Just like many of the Caribbean Islands, Anguilla depended, in part, on the sugar trade.
 Warden's Place was once a sugar plantation that was built in the 1790's.

 Old Fort at Sandy Hill: Overlooking Sandy Hill Bay, this old fort was the colonist and British took their final stand against an invading French Force in 1796.
 In the end, the French were defeated and thanks to "The Battle of Anguilla", the island remained part of the British Empire.

-Take a look at the table just below to learn more about historical sites on the island.
+Glance through the following table to read more about sites of historical interest on the island.

 |Old Factory||(264) 497-2759||The Valley, Central Anguilla|